cm45t3r/rawping/README.md

 # Rawping

 Rawping is a command-line tool for lightweight fast ICMP echo probes.
 It wraps [Pierre Bourdon's](https://pypi.python.org/pypi/ping) ping implementation in python.
-It extracts just RTTs from `verbose_ping()` and removes statistics.
+It extracts RTTs from `verbose_ping()` and removes statistics.

 Rawping allows to set the number of echos, timeout and packet size for each request.

 ## Installation

-To clone the project, write:
+To clone the project, run:

 ```bash
 git clone https://github.com/cm45t3r/rawping.git